Consensys/quorum-dev-quickstart/README.md

 All our documentation can be found on the [Besu documentation site](https://besu.hyperledger.org/Tutorials/Examples/Private-Network-Example/).

 There are multiple examples in this repo, and you can pick either Go Quorum or Hyperledger Besu as the Ethereum client.
-Each setup comprises 4 validators, one RPC node and some monitoring tools like:
+Each setup is comprised of 4 validators, one RPC node and some monitoring tools like:
 - [Alethio Lite Explorer](https://besu.hyperledger.org/en/stable/HowTo/Deploy/Lite-Block-Explorer/) to explore blockchain data at the block, transaction, and account level
-- [Metrics monitoring](https://besu.hyperledger.org/en/stable/HowTo/Monitor/Metrics/) via prometheus and grafana to give you insights into how the chain is progressing (only with Besu based quorum)
+- [Metrics monitoring](https://besu.hyperledger.org/en/stable/HowTo/Monitor/Metrics/) via Prometheus and Grafana to give you insights into how the chain is progressing (only with Besu based Quorum)
-- [Cakeshop](https://github.com/jpmorganchase/cakeshop) which gives you an integrated development environment and SDK (only with Go based quorum)
+- [Cakeshop](https://github.com/jpmorganchase/cakeshop) which gives you an integrated development environment and SDK (only with Go based Quorum)
 - Optional [logs monitoring](https://besu.hyperledger.org/en/latest/HowTo/Monitor/Elastic-Stack/) to give you real time logs of the nodes.
 This feature is enabled with a `-e` flag when starting the sample network

 The overall architecture diagrams to visually show components of the blockchain networks is shown below.
-**Consensus Algorithm**: The Go based quorum variant uses the `IBFT` consensus mechanism and the Besu based quorum variant uses the `IBFT2` consensus mechanism.
+**Consensus Algorithm**: The Go based Quorum variant uses the `IBFT` consensus mechanism and the Besu based Quorum variant uses the `IBFT2` consensus mechanism.
-**Private TX Manager**: The Go based quorum variant uses [Tessera](https://github.com/jpmorganchase/tessera) and the Besu based quorum variant uses [Orion](https://github.com/PegaSysEng/orion)
+**Private TX Manager**: The Go based Quorum variant uses [Tessera](https://github.com/jpmorganchase/tessera) and the Besu based Quorum variant uses [Orion](https://github.com/PegaSysEng/orion)

 ![Image blockchain](./static/blockchain-network.png)

 ### i.
 POA Network <a name="poa-network"></a>

-This is the simplest of the networks avialable and will spin up a blockchain network comprising 4 validators, 1 RPC node which has an EthSinger proxy container linked to it so you can optionally sign transactions.
+This is the simplest of the networks available and will spin up a blockchain network comprising 4 validators, 1 RPC node which has an [EthSinger](http://docs.ethsigner.consensys.net/) proxy container linked to it so you can optionally sign transactions.
 To view the progress of the network, the Alethio block explorer can be used and is available on `http://localhost:25000`.
-Hyperledger Besu based quorum also deploys metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.
+Hyperledger Besu based Quorum also deploys metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.
 Go based Quorum deploys the Cakeshop toolkit available on `http://localhost:8999`